dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< video src="onnx.mp4" width="700px" loop="true" autoplay="true">}}

-As you can see, the FPS slightly improved from 7+ FPS to 11+ FPS with the ONNX model and Runtime on CPU - still it's not very ideal for real-time inference.
+As you can see, the FPS slightly improved from 7+ FPS to 11+ FPS with the ONNX model and Runtime on CPU - it's still not ideal for real-time inference.

 Let's see if we can improve that further.